D3lt4lph4/papers/docs/imagedetection/yolo.md

 ## Brief

-YOLO is part of the one shot detectors, meaning that it only does one pass on the images to output all the detections.
-The obvious advantage in this method is to speed up the computation and to increase the frame being processed by second.
+YOLO is a one shot detectors, meaning that it only does one pass on the images to output all the detections.
+The obvious advantage in this method is the speed up in the computation and the increase in the number of frame being processed by second.
 The downside of this method is to have mAP a bit under the top classifiers (not always true).

 ## How Does It Work